Feyerabend/ABC80/BEFORE.md

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
-An improved design turned into Intel 8008, a microprocessor that could claim to have started the microprocessor/ microcomputer revolution.
+An improved design turned into Intel 8008, a microprocessor that could arguably claim to have started the microprocessor/ microcomputer revolution.
 But also the lineage to its processors for ordinary PCs of today in 'x86'.[^xintel] *This is one of the strains from the stream.*
 The fact that the core of instruction set, or the use of little endian kept